neo4j-contrib/neomodel/README.rst

     recent_friends = jim.traverse('friends', ('since', '>', last_week), ('since', '<', today)).run()

+Traversals by default uses labels since neo4j, is possible to return all instances of certain class just by trasvering the class.

+    for c in Country.traversal().run():
+        print c.name

 Category nodes - DEPRECATED
 ---------------------------
 Access all your instances of a class via the category node::